platypusllc/usv_ws/README.md

 ```
 ~$ git clone --recurse-submodules https://github.com/platypusllc/usv_ws/
 ```

 This will both clone the usv_ws repo and also init and update the submodule directories in usv_ws/src.
+Without the --recurse-submodueles argument, the subdirectories under usv_ws/src/ would remain empty.

 ```
 ~$ cd usv_ws/src/simusv